UNSW-ZZSC9020/GitHub/README.md

 git push # Push
 ```

-Let's make a first commit by adding a Markdown file in the repo.
+Let’s make the first commit by adding a Markdown file in the repo.

 1. Create a blank file called HelloWorld.md in the repo directory
 2. Add some Markdown text.
 Markdown is a markup language with plain text formatting syntax similar to HTML.